polyaxon/polyaxon/CONTRIBUTING.md

 Please also include the steps required to reproduce the problem if possible and applicable.
 This information will help us review and fix your issue faster.

+## Development guide

+If you're a developer looking to help, but you're not sure where to begin:
+Check out the [good first issue](https://github.com/polyaxon/polyaxon/labels/good%20first%20issue) label on Github, which contains small piece of work that have been specifically flagged as being friendly to new contributors.

+Or, if you're looking for something a little more challenging, there's a broader [help wanted](https://github.com/polyaxon/polyaxon/labels/help%20wanted) label.

-## Contributing
+## Contribution Workflow

 Before you contribute to Polyaxon, there are a few things that you'll need to do

-* Make sure you have a [GitHub account](https://github.com/signup/free).
+1. Make sure you have a [GitHub account](https://github.com/signup/free).
-* Submit an [issue](https://github.com/polyaxon/polyaxon/issues), assuming one does not already exist.
+2. Submit an [issue](https://github.com/polyaxon/polyaxon/issues), assuming one does not already exist.
-  * Clearly describe the issue including steps to reproduce when it is a bug.
+3. Clearly describe the issue/feature:
-  * Make sure you fill in the earliest version that you know has the issue.
+    * Steps to reproduce if it is a bug (Make sure you fill in the earliest version that you know has the issue).
+    * Use case and current alternative if it's a feature request.
+4. Make sure to coordinate the effort and ensure that feature is approved and is not being worked on.
-* Fork the repository on GitHub.
+5. Fork the repository on GitHub and create a pull request.

+### Areas

+ * Tracking module: this module is purely based on Python and Polyaxon's APIs. if you have knowledge about a particular framework and you would like to contribute a callback or an auto-logging module, we would be more than grateful.
+ * Programmatic visualizations: this module is also purely based on Python and leverages some known plotting libraries, if you would like to provide/improve a backend for driving programmatic visualizations, or for helping out with templates for driving insights using Python (or another language) please feel free to reach out.
+ * Public components: Polyaxon allows users to package information about their runs to ensure reproducibility and portability.
+   This abstraction allows to packages reusable components and enable users to use them in a simple way using Polyaxon CLI/Client/API.
+ * Platform (API/Scheduler), Compiler, Polyaxonfile: if you would like to contribute to one of the areas that require long term compatibility and maintenance, please make sure that the feature request is approved, before investing any time.
+For some features that are quite involved, they can only be developed internally.

 ### Making Changes